 A bewildering array of plants has been suggested as larval foodplants for Ashworth’s Rustic.
 Whilst it is undoubtedly true that the larvae are polyphagous most of these plants seem fanciful, based as much on guesswork as observation.

 The early assumption of an association with limestone led to the notion that calcicolous plants such as Common Rock-rose Helianthemum nummularium, Lady’s Bedstraw Galium verum and Salad Burnet Poterium sanguisorba are utilised.
 Indeed Common Rock-rose Helianthemum nummularium usually leads the list of foodplants, even in modern works.
 Whilst the possibility that some or all of these plants might be utilised cannot be refuted, it has already been pointed out that the moth is not known to breed on limestone sites such as the Great Orme, where these plants thrive.
-In contrast the nearby sites where the moth occurs abundantly do not support these calcicoles
+In contrast the nearby sites where the moth occurs abundantly do not support these calcicoles.

 Another plant, often mentioned in recent literature, is Foxglove Digitalis purpurea which, although it can occur almost anywhere on recently disturbed or burnt ground, is not typically associated with Ashworth’s Rustic habitat.